dincerkilic/KUMC_notes/README.md

 3.Server stores the public key (and "marks" it as authorized).

 4.Server will now allow access to anyone who can prove they have the corresponding private key.

+SSH keys should be generated on the computer you wish to log in from.
+This is usually your local machine.

+**ssh-keygen**: an SSH key is used to access a remote server through an SSH connection.
+The keys come in pairs, a public key and a private key.
+The public key is kept within the server and the private key is with the user or the client.

+You may be prompted to set a password on the key files themselves, but this is a fairly uncommon practice, and you should press enter through the prompts to accept the defaults.
+Your keys will be created at ~/.ssh/id_rsa.pub and ~/.ssh/id_rsa

+A public key that is copied to the SSH server(s).

+A private key that remains (only) with the user.

+**id_rsa** private key
+**id_rsa.pub** public key

+Send the public key to the remote server:
+**ssh-copy-id user@server-ip**
+Then,

+**ssh remote_username@remote_host**